David Parker Allen Music

 Label: Plainbird

-The music recording started as an effort to blend early American country blues and Appalachian sound from the 1920s and 1930s with a modern voice honest to both the songs and the artists who recorded it.
+The recording for Broke is a soundtrack to the book Whaling Town and started as an effort to blend early American country blues and Appalachian sound from the 1920s and 1930s with a modern voice true to the songs and the artists who recorded it.
+What resulted is a wide range of Alternative Americana: country blues, folk, bluegrass, country, gospel with a dose of American punk rock.

 Background

-The Delta and A Song For Charlie Patton are poems from Whaling Town and true stories.
-On the hot, caked flood plain of the Mississippi Delta in 2024, while walking plantation grounds next to muddy green streams and empty train tracks, the ambition to bring these songs to life sprung.
+On a hot, caked flood plain in the Mississippi Delta in 2024, while walking plantation grounds next to muddy green streams and empty train tracks, the idea to bring these songs to life started.
 Fading names like WC Handy and Charlie Patton, unknown names like Mattie Delaney, and mythic names like Robert Johnson and Son House were inspirations for the first songs written: Miss Fortune, Forgotton Wail and River Risin’.

-The Mississippi Delta surprised me.
-First and foremost, the Delta is much further north than I assumed, closer to Memphis than New Orleans.
-Yes, it is in the heart of the deep south, but there is an industrial undercurrent lurking.
+The Mississippi Delta will surprise.
+First, the Delta is much further north than one might think, closer to Memphis than New Orleans.
 Second, look at the Delta from satellite images.
 It is a noticeable geological standout on our planet.
-There is only one place on earth that looks physically comparable in person: the Nile flood plain in Egypt.
+There is only one place on earth this writer knows of that looks physically comparable in person: the Nile flood plain in Egypt.

 Which brings us to the Plains, a place influencing the songs recorded here.
-There is something in the quiet lonesomeness of the plains.
-You hear it in Woodie Guthrie and Lead Belly.
-Not just any old quiet, but a planetary, infinite quiet.
-Ironic, since we are talking about sound.
-If anything, attempting to find a balance of sound and no sound is the essence of the rhythm in the poems in Whaling Town and the recording here.
+There is something in the quiet lonesome of the plains.
+You hear it in Woody Guthrie and Lead Belly.
+If anything, finding a balance of sound and no sound was the essence of the rhythm in the poems in Whaling Town and the songs on Broke.

 Steve Rashid – Producer, Keys, Harmonica, Harmonium